1. When will I find out the results of my audition?

 -All dancers who audition will receive an email notification of their audition results within 14 days of their audition date.

 2. How will my results be sent to me?

--Every dancer who auditions will receive an email containing their results.
-Please provide a valid email address on your registration form, which you check regularly.
+-Every dancer who auditions will receive an email containing his/her results.
+Please provide a valid email address which you check regularly on your registration form.